www.accipiter.com

 |

-Foresight provides a suite of software solutions to the healthcare
+Foresight provides a suite of software solutions to the

-industry to increase the automation, efficiency and compliance of
+industry to increase the automation, efficiency and compliance

 claims, payments, and other transaction processing.
 Customers,